leeejjju/Hong-chain/submissions/22000711/outputs/default/crashes/README.txt

 Command line used to find this crash:

-AFLplusplus/afl-fuzz -i inputs -o submissions/22000711/outputs submissions/22000711/submission.out
+../../AFLplusplus/afl-fuzz -i ../../inputs -o outputs ./submission.out

 If you can't reproduce a bug outside of afl-fuzz, be sure to set the same memory limit.
 The limit used for this fuzzing session was 0 B.